akora/akora-dev-blog-astro-citrus/src/content/post/multi-tier-home-lab-introduction.md

 - [Twingate](https://www.twingate.com/) Connectors, for remote access to the lab
 - [Pi-hole](https://pi-hole.net/), for ad-blocking
 - [Nutify](https://github.com/DartSteven/Nutify), for monitoring the UPSes
-- [Homepage](https://gethomepage.dev/), to have a single point of UI to access all services
 - [Uptime Kuma](https://github.com/louislam/uptime-kuma), for uptime monitoring
 - [Gitea](https://gitea.io/), for Git hosting
 - [n8n](https://n8n.io/), for automating workflows